-Battery registration is very simple and can be done with any inexpensive BMW diagnostic scanner.
-If you do not have a diagnostic scanner, we have provided a link below to purchase the correct one (we suggest all home mechanics have one).
+Battery registration is very simple and can be done with any inexpensive BMW/MINI diagnostic scanner.
+If you do not have a diagnostic scanner, we have provided a link below to purchase the correct one (we suggest all home mechanics have one) or order one by clicking here.
 If you do not want to purchase one, most local repair shops will gladly do it for free.

 Registering the battery to the car notifies the vehicle’s engine management computer (the “DME”) that you have put a new power cell in.
 This can dramatically increase the life span of your new battery and avoid any potential wackiness with your electronics.
 If you do not have an IBS on your vehicle, you do not have to register the battery.
 For a more in depth discussion on BMW/MINI intelligent battery sensors, please read our article BMW E60 Battery Sensor Failure/Repair .

 The only part required for this repair is a new battery.
 Since battery types and amperage can differ among vehicles, always match what is currently in your car.

 - Locate the battery on the right side of the vehicle in the back of the engine compartment.